RonVest92/LMIC-Health-Insights-ToolKit/README.md

 ---

 ## 🎯 Purpose
-This project aligns with the **Gates Foundation AI Fellows** mission:
+This project aligns with the **development and use of safe and secure AI** to accomplish communities missions in a trustworthy manner:
 - **Responsible AI**: Bias checks, explainability, and privacy by design
 - **Rapid Prototyping**: Streamlit UI, FastAPI endpoints, and lightweight chatbot
 - **Capacity Building**: Clear, documented code and a learning script for replication